 Teachers keep a careful daily check on all pupil absences and tardiness.
 WHEN A CHILD IS ABSENT, PARENTS ARE REQUIRED TO CALL THE SCHOOL BETWEEN 6:00 PM AND 8:00 AM.
 Please state the child's name, grade, room number, and reason for absence.
 Please call each day your child is absent.
 If there is no report, the parent will be contacted at home or work.
-The Missing Person's Act requires that parents/guardians contact the school office in the event of absence or the office personnel must contact the parent at home or at work.
+The Missing Person's Act requires that parents/guardians contact the school office in the event of absence, or the office personnel must contact the parent at home or at work.

-After an absence, a written excuse, signed by the parent or guardian and explaining the reason for the absence, shall be presented to the classroom teacher on the day of the child's return to class.
 Students should be symptom and fever-free for 24 hours before returning to school.
 Students who are sent home during the school day with a fever or other flu-like symptoms will not be allowed to return to school the next day as this would not allow for the 24-hour protection to the school community.